smanikandan14/ActivityLogger/README.md

 ![alt text](https://github.com/smanikandan14/ActivityLogger/blob/master/art/screen_shot2.png "")

 The app logs the activities of user when the user walks, bicycles or travels in a vehicle.
 App uses the Play Services Activity Recognition Client to detect the user's activity and the activity logging is done automatically with a control to turn ON/OFF the logging.
+All you need to do is launch the app only once and then you can exit or kill the app.
+But the app will continue montior users activity in background.
+You can find the service running all the time in Settings->Developer Options->Process Stats.

-Here are the design consideration details.
+Here are the design implementation in detail.

 ##IntentService vs Service
 * Intially planned to implement a IntentService since it takes care of executing the code in background thread.But logic demanded to have a timer task running to identify the user state which cannot be run using IntentService as its life ends as soon as the task is finished.